thelia-modules/Payzen/README.md

 For your order switching automatically to the "paid" status when your customers have successfully completed their payment, you should provide a **return URL** in the Payzen back-office.

-The return URL has the following form: `http://www.yourshop.com/payzen/callback` For example, the return URL of the `thelia.net` is `http://www.thelia.net/payzen/callback`.
+The return URL has the following form: `http://www.yourshop.com/payzen/callback`.
+For example, the return URL of the `thelia.net` is `http://www.thelia.net/payzen/callback`.

 You'll find the exact return URL of you shop in the Thelia back-office, in the Payzen configuration page.

 To set up this return URL, go to your Payzen back-office, -&gt; Setting -&gt; Shops -&gt; *your shop*, and paste your return URL in "*Shop's return URL in test mode*" et "*Return URL of the shop in production mode*" fields.

-### Front-office intégration
+### Front-office integration

 The front-office integration is automatic, as it relies on standard templates.

-### Multiple times payements
+### Multiple times payments

 Multiple time payements are possible with Payzen.
-To offer this feature to your customers, install the Thelia **PayzenMulti** module.
+To offer this feature to your customers, install the Thelia **PayzenMulti** module on your shop.